Cryptographic Specifications of CryptPeer

 - Defense mode

-- RAM-only, no-logs mode for regal uses.
+- RAM-only or no-logs mode for highly sensitive uses.

 Annex F – Hardware License Model (EviEngine)